 Go Stand Up Paddling at the Cap d’Agde Nautical Center

 Obviously, one of the other attractions of the region is the sea!
-And the Nautical Center is the meeting point for fans of this element.
-In front of Richelieu beach, where the center is located, you will see the Fort of Brescou, built in 1586, destroyed, then rebuilt in 1680 to serve as a State prison until 1851.
-Around the island of Brescou, there is a protected marine area, a Natura 2000 site.
+And the Nautical Center is the meeting point for those passionate about this element.
+Opposite Richelieu beach, where the center is located, you will see Fort Brescou, built in 1586, destroyed and then rebuilt in 1680 to be a State prison until 1851.
+Around the island of Brescou, there is a protected marine area and Natura 2000 site.

 Cap d’Agde Nautical Center